 - Subjects: Language & Reading: discussion, forming arguments, reading

-Science: engineering, biology, ecosystems
+Science: engineering, biology, ecosystems and the environment

 Social Studies: cultural understanding, global awareness, government